-1062a, Computation Analysis Fabrication 3 credits.
-(Required of and limited to firstyear M.Arch.
-II students.)
+1062c, Computation Analysis Fabrication o credits.
+(Required of and limited to entering first-year M.Arch.
+II students in the summer before their first term.)
 This course investigates and applies emerging computational theories and technologies through the design and fabrication of a full-scale building component and/or assembly.
 This investigation includes various static, parametric, and scripted modeling paradigms, computational-based structural and sustainability analysis, and digital fabrication technologies.
 Students work in pairs to design, analyze, and fabricate a full-scale constructed piece.
-Amir Karimpour
+Amir Karimpour [1121b, Design Research IV: Research Studio 3 credits.
+(Required of and limited to second-year M.Arch.
+II students.)
+This course is the culmination of the post-professional curriculum and allows students the opportunity to build on individual and group work around contemporary issues by proposing a final design thesis project.
+Not offered in 2019-2020.
+Joel Sanders]